ReVanced/revanced-documentation/docs/revanced-other/troubleshooting.md

 # **Troubleshooting**

+This is a collection of common errors and fixes.

-## No internet connection in YouTube / YT Music
+## No internet connection

-Log out of the Vanced MicroG account within your device settings and log back in.
-Alternatively, reinstall Vanced MicroG.
+Re-login into Vanced MicroG or reinstall it.

 ## How to use the ReVanced Manager